cosmos/sdk-tutorials/academy/2-main-concepts/architecture.md

 ]
 ```

 If you come from the Ethereum world, you will recognize these as Solidity _events_ with indexed fields that are _topics_ in the transaction receipt logs.
-Unlike Ethereum, though, events are not part of the consensus (the block), but instead are handled purely on the node.
+Unlike Ethereum, though, events are not part of the consensus (the block) but instead are handled purely on the node.
 <br/><br/>
 It would be judicious to inform Tendermint about the `GasUsed (int64)`.
 Each move costs the same, so you can return `1`.